jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

     - Why does everything go insane and into the weeds when I try to pass a dictionary literal as-is into `SecAddItem`, but if I declare the dictionary as `: NSDictionary`, suddenly everything is hunky-dory?

+- Community:
+    - What's up with the package manager?
+        - An intro to this might be useful if there's not already a good one out there.
+    - How does open source Swift work, how is it organized, and who's involved?